Velvox/Velvox-Scam-Prevention-bot.py/README.md

     MYSQL_DATABASE = "yourdatabasename"
     ```

-- Add your Discord bot token at the `bot.run()` line, which can be obtained from the [Discord Developer Portal](https://discord.com/developers).
+- Add your Discord bot token at the `BOT_TOKEN` line, which can be obtained from the [Discord Developer Portal](https://discord.com/developers).

     ```python
-    # Run the bot with your token
+    # Bot configuration
-    bot.run("yourbottoken")
+    BOT_TOKEN = 'yourbottoken'
     ```

 - Ensure the MySQL database has the necessary tables.
 Create them with the following SQL statement: